steveharoz/research_approach/README.md

 # Decision timing

 To whatever extent is possible, decisions about data collection methods, analyses, and exclusion criteria will be made prior to looking at results.
-HARKing (hypothesizing after results are known), "data peeking" (looking at data before determining the stopping point), and Q.R.P.s (questionable research practices) will be avoided.
+Undocumented HARKing (hypothesizing after results are known), "data peeking" (looking at data before determining the stopping point), and other Q.R.P.s (questionable research practices) will be avoided.
+For a list of example QRPs, [see table 1](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01832).

 If a preregistered experiment is published, the preregistration will be linked from the manuscript.
 Any devations from a preregistration will be noted in the manuscript.